xavierdebeaumont/snowflake-api/README.md

 # snowflake-api

 ## Project
 In this project, the same API is made twice to with flask and FastAPI to serve data from snowflake.
+The data is about business transaction.
+You can retreive the top 10 customers or the yearly sales by clerk.

 ## Built with